AaronLasseigne/yank-code.nvim/README.md

 ## Usage

 Use it just like you would yank!

+## Caveats

+Adding the header relies on `commentstring` being set correctly.
+If `commentstring` is set to an empty string (e.g. JSON), no header will be added.

 The name of the repo is the name of the git base directory.
 The file path is relative to that same directory.
 If the code is not located in git version